Natural disasters cost $280 billion in 2021: German insurance firm | DW | 10.01.2022

-German reinsurance giant Munich Re published a report on Monday that the results of natural disasters costs $280 billion (€247 billion) globally in 2021, highlighting a trend expected to continue upward as climate changes takes it toll.
+German reinsurance giant Munich Re published a report on Monday indicating that the results of natural disasters cost $280 billion (€247 billion) globally in 2021, highlighting a trend expected to continue upward as climate changes takes it toll.

 Where were the costliest natural disasters?

-The report noted the proportion of those costs incurred in the United States, which was battered by hurricanes, floods, and tornadoes in 2021.
+The report noted a high proportion of those costs incurred in the United States, which was battered by hurricanes, floods, and tornadoes in 2021.

 Hurricane Ida was the costliest disaster around the world, incurring losses of $65 billion.